therealexpertai/nlapi-python/README.md

 ### Changing the language

-The Natural Language API is capable of processing texts of various languages.
+Natural Language API is capable of processing texts of various languages.
 You can use self-documentations resources like `contexts` and `taxonomies`&mdash;look for the corresponding ready-to-run scripts in the first of the two tables above&mdash;to determine if a functionality is available for a given language.
 If it's available, specify the `language` parameter in your code, for example: